 It really is super easy to jazz up a plain white mug.
 These DIY Sharpie mugs make the best homemade gifts!
 They can be personalized for any occasion.
 This one is for a very special DAD!
 In fact, he is #1.

 Clean the mug with a bit of rubbing alcohol.

 Color a fabulous design on the mug.
-Allow to dry for 24 hours for the most durable surface.
-We painted mugs for a birthday party activity and didn’t have time to let them set for 24 hours.
+Allow drying for 24 hours for the most durable surface.
+We painted mugs for a birthday party activity and didn’t have time to let them sit for 24 hours.
 They seem to be holding up well… but letting the paint fully dry and cure is optimal for long lasting designs.

 Care for your mug!
 Our mugs have been fairing well in the dishwasher.
 If you want to be totally sure your design has super lasting power be sure to hand-wash the mug gently.

 - Start with a clean mug.
 Rubbing alcohol and cotton balls will remove any traces of dirt and oil on the mug.
 After the mug is clean, try to not touch the area you plan to color.
 You want to make sure the paint really sticks on the mug.
 Don’t forget to remove all stickers, they might burn when you bake the mug.

 - If you make a mistake a little bit of fingernail polish remover applied with a Q-Tip should remove any unwanted smudges.

 - Remember regular Sharpie markers don’t work!
 Instead, choose oil-based pens.